 CROWN stands for Care and Responsibility for Others Who Need.
 Crown Club is an affiliate of Junior Auxiliary of Laurel.
 The Crown Club includes 10th and 11th grade girls from Laurel and Jones County schools.
 Crown Club members must maintain a minimum 2.75 GPA and obtain a minimum of 10 service hours.
 Crown Club girls assist Junior Auxiliary members with various projects.

-Chic Chat at Laurel’s 9th grade Academy is Junior Auxiliary of Laurel’s child welfare project.
-Once a month JA members will mentor girls on topics such as conflict resolution, etiquette, stress management and forgiveness.
+Chic Chat at Laurel High School is Junior Auxiliary of Laurel’s child welfare project.
+Once a month JA members will mentor 9th grade girls on topics such as conflict resolution, bullying, etiquette, stress management and forgiveness.
 Junior Auxiliary of Laurel’s main goal is to teach girls the importance of going to school and staying in school.

 GIRL TALK provides an educational and fun day for 8th grade girls at Laurel Middle School.
 This one day workshop shares information on topics such as girl’s health, self-esteem, and healthy choices.
 Entertainment and special treats are provided throughout the day.
 This project teaches girls the importance of making healthy choices for a brighter future.